 Modern Languages and Literatures strongly urges all students, regardless of major and minor, to consider study abroad.
 If you are interested, just follow these simple steps.
 First, decide where you would like to go and when.
-If you have studied a language and like it, you might want to consider going to the country of that language.
-Second, speak with your faculty advisor and schedule an appointment with Renée Johnson-Harris in International Programs at ext.
-5050 or email@example.com.
-She can help you plan your program to make sure you have all your requirements taken care of, regardless of your major.
+If you have studied a language and like it, you might want to consider going to the country of that language. .
+Second, speak with your faculty advisor and schedule an appointment with the International Programs office.
+They can help you plan your program to make sure you have all your requirements taken care of, regardless of your major.

 Photo: Beijing National Stadium

 Students can go to Montpellier for the summer or the academic year.
-The summer program runs from May 27 to June 20, 2016 for $4,480.
-A year in Montpellier runs from September 1 to June 15.
 The great thing is that you can take your Loyola scholarship with you.
 Study will be at the Université Paul Valéry.
 This exchange includes airfare and various other items such as an initial, month-long intensive French course.
 All students must have completed intermediate French at Loyola.
 Housing can be on campus, in town apartments, or with local families.
 Learn more about the Montpellier program.

 Image: La Rochelle